aviv82/aviv.github.io/CODE-OF-CONDUCT.md

 ### 1. Correction

-**Consequence**: If rules are not followed you will be permanently banned from the site
+**Consequence**: Those who violate the rules will be permanently banned from the site

 ### 2. Permanent Ban